Rural Energy for America Program (REAP) Frequently Asked Questions

 - Where Can I Get the Fine Print on the Rules?

-Updated for 2013.
-USDA issued a Notice of Funding Availability (NOFA) for grants and loan guarantees for the 2013 program year on April 26, 2010.
-You can find the 2013 funding notice here .
+Updated for 2015.
+A Notice of Funding Availability (NOFA) for grants and loan guarantees for the 2015 program is expected soon.
+You can find the 2014 funding notice here .
 You can find program rules here, which form the basis for the funding notice.

 A guaranteed loan protects your lender against a portion of the value of a loan in the event of a default.
 In essence, USDA Rural Development is guaranteeing repayment of a portion of your loan.
 Further information may be found below.